dzharii/SWD.Starter/notes/tasks.md

 - [ ] Document how to start scrumboard: cinst, python etc.
 - [ ] Add NUnit Sample
 - [ ] Add FluentAssertions samples
+- [ ] Configuration: add MyConfig for custom projects and DemoProject

 Other starter kits: